pycam/pycam.github.io/index.md

     - Core concepts about Python syntax: data types, variables, blocks and indentation, writing code in file
     - Different ways to control program flow using loops and conditional tests
     - Reading from and writing to files
-- **Working with Python: functions and modules**
+- **Data science in Python**
-  - Write reusable Python code, using functions and libraries effectively, and according to best practice guidelines
+  - Writing **reusable** code, using **functions** and **libraries**
-  - Acquire a working knowledge of key concepts which are prerequisites for advanced programming in Python e.g. writing modules
+  - Acquiring a working knowledge of **key concepts** which are prerequisites for advanced programming in Python like writing classes to build objects
   - During this course you will learn about:
-    - Writing functions
+    - Using Python libraries to explore data in files
-    - Best practice approaches to write reusable code
+    - Creating functions and modules to write reusable code
-    - Structuring code in a custom module
+    - Manipulating data using Pandas
-    - Using Python libraries
+    - Visualising data with Matplotlib
     - Working with biological data using BioPython

 ### Exercise solutions